Glauber-Lachs formula-based analysis of three-pion Bose-Einstein correlation data in $pp$ collisions at 7 TeV from the

-Our results are shown in Fig.~\ref{fig6}.
-The highest values at $Q=0.0$ GeV are about 10. ${\rm LRC_{(Gauss)}}$ is compute with parameters of three-pion BEC in Table~\ref{tab3}.
-We are expecting this empirical analysis by LHCb Collaboration performed would be in a near future.
-At coming time, we are able to examine that the effects of the quantum optics for hadron physics (see Ref.~\cite{UA1-MinimumBias:1991afz}).
+By using the estimated parameters for three-pion BEC in Tables~\ref{tab1} and \ref{tab4}, we can compute the four-pion BEC.
+The results are shown in Fig.~\ref{fig6}. ${\rm LRC_{(Gauss)}}$ is computed using the parameters for three-pion BEC in Table~\ref{tab4}.
+We expect this empirical analysis to be performed by the LHCb Collaboration in the near future.
+In that case, we will be able to examine the usefulness of quantum optics in hadron physics (see Ref.~\cite{UA1-MinimumBias:1991afz}).